Chomolungma/Embedded-Deep-Learning/docker.md

-Guide to use docker image file for c3d
+**Guide to use docker image file for c3d** target load/import existing container of a C3D create container for C3D

-caffe

-reference

 similar work